roman-milk/roman-milk.github.io/dominican-slut.md

  I barely had time to really even think about what all this implied when I was startled by Cameron Abbey, Bryce's secretary.

  "Well, its time I see if you are as good at munching cunt as you are at sucking cock," the secretary bluntly said.
-Report_Story #2